I Am... Yours

 I Am...
 Yours was the first concert residency by American singer Beyoncé.
 It was held four consecutive nights in July and August 2009 in support of her third studio album, I Am...
 Sasha Fierce (2008).
-The residency was held at the Encore at Wynn Las Vegas in Las Vegas, Nevada.
+The residency was held at the Encore Theater in the Wynn Las Vegas in Las Vegas, Nevada.
 Beyoncé performed over thirty songs backed by an orchestra and her all-female band, the Suga Mamas, to an audience of 1,500.
 The residency was deemed "an intimate encounter" as Beyoncé portrayed a more raw and uninhibited show versus her previous concert performances.
 The concept of the shows revolves around Beyoncé's recording career.

 I Am...
 Yours received positive response from music critics who praised the intimate performances and Beyoncé's vocals as well as the jazz, funk and orchestral arrangements of the songs.
 The success of I Am...
 Yours has led Wynn Resorts to ask Beyoncé to return as a residency act.
 A double disc CD and DVD, I Am...
 Yours: An Intimate Performance at Wynn Las Vegas, was released in November 2009, featuring the performance recorded on August 2, 2009.
 It contained the full concert, a behind-the-scenes feature, along with an audio CD of the concert.
 I Am...
 Yours: An Intimate Performance at Wynn Las Vegas was aired on several TV Networks as a special.